MGASALUCAS/askari_llm/README.md

 ## Installation

-You can install the package from PyPI:
+You can install the package as below described:

 ```bash
 pip install askari-mgasa